 Ever since, consoles have cycled in generations.
 Each is expected to bring with it a huge leap in technology and gaming experiences.
 And that brings no end in excitement.

 In November 2020, the eighth generation of consoles will officially close and the ninth generation will begin.
 The two consoles leading the pursuit for gaming greatness are the Xbox Series X and the PlayStation 5.
 There is some debate among gamers as to whether the Nintendo Switch was an early entry into the ninth generation or the company's second eighth-generation console, but regardless, it's not trying to compete at the tip of the technical spear like its peers.

 For many, it's a case of PS5 vs XSX.
 Microsoft released many of the details for its Xbox Series X console at the end of 2019.
 However, Sony waited until 11 June 2020 (US time) to reveal its console and key games to the world.
 In this article we go deep on all the features of the PlayStation 5 and what they mean, but for our general thoughts on the platform itself, check out our PS5 review.

 - Is the PlayStation 5 any good?

-- When is the PlayStation 5 being released in Australia?
+- When was the PlayStation 5 released in Australia?

 - What's the difference between PlayStation 5 and PlayStation 5 Digital Edition?

-- How much will the PlayStation 5 cost in Australia?
+- How much is the PlayStation 5 in Australia?